 Diversification of exports has been a point of attention for developing countries.
-Development in international trade helps countries to stabilize their economic performance.
-For the purpose of increasing exports, counties enter into Free Trade Agreements (FTAs) which make easy for them to magnify their exports.
-Hence; Free Trade Agreements are important instruments to boost up international trade.
+Development in international trade also helps countries to stabilize their economic performance.
+For the purpose of increasing exports, counties enter into Free Trade Agreements (FTA) which helps them to magnify their exports.
+Free Trade Agreements are important instruments to boost up international trade.
 Empirical studies show that bilateral trade of the two members of FTA is raised approximately to the double after 10 Years from the implementation of FTA.
-Different countries adopt different policies and means to achieve the desired trade goals.
+Different countries adopt different policies and means to achieve desired trade goals.
 One of the major purposes of Free Trade Agreements is to achieve trade balance3.
 China- Pakistan bilateral trade has been increasing continuously as a result of China Pakistan Free Trade Agreement (CPFTA).
-But Pakistan has not been able to gain balance in bilateral trade with
+But Pakistan has not been able to gain balance in bilateral trade with China after the implementation of CPFTA.
+Pakistan is still in the phase of export development.
+Imbalance in bilateral trade has been increasing continuously against Pakistan, after the implementation of